ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 ### Update to `ExecutableData`

-`ExecutableData` will contain an extra field for `withdrawalsRoot` after Isthumus hard fork.
+`ExecutableData` will contain an extra field for `withdrawalsRoot` after Isthmus hard fork.

 ### `engine_newPayloadV3` API

-Post Isthumus, `engine_newPayloadV3` will be used with the additional `ExecutionPayload` attribute.
-This attribute is omitted prior to Isthumus.
+Post Isthmus, `engine_newPayloadV3` will be used with the additional `ExecutionPayload` attribute.
+This attribute is omitted prior to Isthmus.